Skip to main content

 Avoiding dangerous situations

-Before you go, make sure you know what to watch out for.
-This includes what situations to avoid when exploring, socialising or in transit.
+Before you go, know what to watch out for.
+This includes what to avoid when exploring or socialising.

-• Be aware of your surroundings.
+• Be aware of what's happening around you.
 If you feel uncomfortable, leave.

-• Be cautious of unsolicited invitations from strangers.
-Especially if they try to separate you from your travelling companions.
+• Be careful of invitations from strangers.
+Especially if they try to separate you from your friends.

-• Avoid going into back rooms of shops where you can't see the street.
+• Avoid going into the back rooms of shops where you can't see the street.

-• Avoid walking alone or through poorly lit areas at night.
-If you head out, always take someone with you.
+• Avoid walking alone or through dark areas at night.
+If you head out, always take someone you trust.

 • Only use licensed taxis.
-Refuse offers from drivers who approach you.
+Don't accept offers from drivers who approach you.

 When socialising

-• If a bartender makes your cocktail or mixer out of sight, refuse it.
+• If a bartender makes your cocktail or mixer out of sight, don't accept it.
 You won't know what's in it.
-Only accept a drink you've watched them make, start to finish.
+Only take a drink you've watched them make from start to finish.

 • Reduce the risk of drink spiking.
 Don't leave your drink unattended, especially in bars or public spaces.